-Spend the night: Overnight visitors can look for cabin rentals and lodging in towns such as nearby Rhododendron, Government Camp or Hood River.
-Options less than 20 miles from many of the most popular sno-parks include the glitzy Mt.
+Spend the night: Overnight visitors can look for cabin rentals and lodging in nearby towns like Rhododendron, Government Camp or Hood River.
+Options located less than 20 miles from many of the most popular sno-parks include the glitzy Mt.
 Hood Oregon Resort and the functional Best Western, with in-room hot tubs, in Government Camp.
 Search for more places to stay here.

-Leave no trace: These well-known leave-no-trace principles apply in winter, too.
-In recent years, littering has become a big problem at Sno-Parks.
-Some sledders, for example, just dump their junk sled before they leave.
+Leave no trace: These well-known Leave No Trace principles apply in winter, too.
+In recent years, littering has become a big problem at sno-parks.
+Some sledders, for example, just dump their broken sleds when they leave.
 When the snow melts, that leaves a lot of trash to clean up.
 Do your part and pick up after yourself (and your dog).
 Bonus points for picking up litter you see along the way.

-Leave prepared: Most important, Fitzgerald says, is to be prepared for the area you’ll be visiting — before you get there.
-Whether you’re a seasoned winter enthusiast or it’s your first time on the mountain, make sure to check the conditions and prepare your vehicle.
+Leave prepared: Most important, Fitzgerald says, is being prepared for the area you’ll be visiting before you get there.
+Whether you’re a seasoned winter enthusiast or it’s your first time on the mountain, make sure to prepare your vehicle.
 Before hitting the road, review your driving route on TripCheck.com, and let someone know where you’re going.
 Backcountry visitors, especially, should check the avalanche forecast as well.